Swollen Glands

 Where are swollen glands typically located?

-What causes swollen glands?
+What are common causes of swollen glands?

 Can allergies cause swollen glands?